sei-protocol/sei-chain/docs/migration/seidb_archive_migration.md

 ## Overview
 SeiDB is the next generation of chain storage in SeiV2.
-One issue for archive nodes is that we need to keep the full state of the chain, so we can't state sync a node and clear out previous data.
+One issue for running SeiDB on archive nodes is that we need to keep the full state of the chain, so we can't state sync it and clear out previous iavl data.

 In order to run an archive node with SeiDB, we need to run a migration from iavl to sei-db.